Marcus Maye: 2018

 Maye missed the first three games of 2018 due to a foot injury, but returned in Week 4 as the Jets starting free safety.
 During Week 5 against the Denver Broncos, Maye intercepted Case Keenum and returned it 104 yards but was a yard shy of scoring a touchdown.
 Time expired anyhow and the Jets won 34–16.
 The interception set the NFL record for longest interception return without scoring a touchdown.
 He then suffered a broken thumb the following week against the Indianapolis Colts and missed the next game.
-He returned in Week 8, playing in the next three games before suffering a shoulder injury in Week 10 against the Buffalo Bills.
+He returned in Week 8, playing in the next three games before suffering a shoulder injury in Week 10 against the Bills.
 He was placed on injured reserve on December 1, 2018, ending an injury-plagued season for Maye.

 2019

 Maye changed his number from 26 to 20 to accommodate the signing of Le'Veon Bell.
 In week 16 against the Pittsburgh Steelers, Maye recorded an interception off a pass thrown by Devlin Hodges late in the fourth quarter to seal a 16–10 Jets' win.
 This was Maye's first interception of the season.
+In the 2019 season, Maye started in all 16 games.
+He finished with 65 total tackles, one interception, and seven passes defended.

 2020

-During Week 1 against the Buffalo Bills, Maye recorded a team high 10 tackles, two sacks, two quarterback hits, two tackles for loss, two passes defensed, and one forced fumble as the Jets lost 17–27.
-In Week 6 against the Miami Dolphins, Maye recorded his first interception of the season off a pass thrown by Ryan Fitzpatrick by placing the ball between his hand and his backside during the 24–0 loss.
+During Week 1 against the Bills, Maye recorded a team high 10 tackles, two sacks, two quarterback hits, two tackles for loss, two passes defensed, and one forced fumble as the Jets lost 17–27.
+In Week 6 against the Dolphins, Maye recorded his first interception of the season off a pass thrown by Ryan Fitzpatrick by placing the ball between his hand and his backside during the 24–0 loss.
 In Week 11 against the Los Angeles Chargers, Maye forced a fumble on wide receiver Keenan Allen at the goal line which was recovered by teammate Ashtyn Davis during the 34–28 loss.
+In the 2020 season, he started in all 16 games.
+He finished with two sacks, 88 total tackles, two interceptions, 11 passes defended, and two forced fumbles.